atlanhq/atlan-lineage-airflow/README.md

 Data lineage helps you keep track of the origin of data, the transformations done on it over time  and its impact in an organization.
 Airflow has [built-in support](https://airflow.apache.org/docs/stable/lineage.html) to send lineage metadata to Apache Atlas.
 This plugin leverages that and enables you to create lineage metadata for operation on Snowflake entities.
 This lineage can then be viewed on [Atlan](https://atlan.com)

+---
+## How to create your own custom Atlan-lineage plugin for airflow?

+This section describes how we can use already provided airflow backend apis to write a custom lineage plugin that can later be used with airflow dags for gathering lineage information.
+Currently we have used these steps to create a SnowflakeTable utility that get lineage information for snowflake table when processed using Airflow DAGs.

+_Note:_ We will use current snowflake's implementation as example and continue to reference it as needed.

+1. **Creating Entity definition:**

+For Airflow to send lineage information to Atlan we need to define the structure of Airflow `DataSet` analogous to Atlan entities.
+Each DataSet is parsed as a Atlan Entity with its parent(if exist) as its super class.

+Here, [Entity](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/assets.py#L31) class is used to further define source [snowflake account](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/assets.py#L155), [database](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/assets.py#L167) and [schema](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/assets.py#L179) from where a [SnowflakeTable (DataSet)](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/assets.py#L192) is obtained.
+All this information is then parsed and sent to

+2. **Creating Airflow DataSet:**

+Airflow's lineage works with taking an abstract class `DataSet` as input and producing the same as output.
+We can inherit this class with the implementation of our asset.
+We can further define the structure associated with our asset like it's parent and origin in the same class itself.

+[Here](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/assets.py#L192) we use SnowflakeTable to inherit airflow's [DataSet](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/assets.py#L146) and define snowflake account, database and schema as SnowflakeTable's parent.
+This relationship will be true for all the databases.

+3. **Defining / Changing current AtlanBackend:**

+[Atlan Backend](https://github.com/atlanhq/atlan-lineage-airflow/blob/72158f0b13286bb344bfddfd712684b7b072db71/atlan/lineage/models/backend.py#L49) is a utility class defined over Atlas Backend provided by Airflow.
+This takes the `DataSet` defined earlier and formats all the information about DataSet and the current DAG, so that it is ready to be ingested Atlan's backend.
+If you're writing a new plugin for any other database, this part would be needing no change.

+---

+## Steps to use Snowflake Table plugin for lineage as example.

 ### Prerequisites
 You need to have the following setup before you can start using this:
 1. [Apache Airflow](https://airflow.apache.org/docs/stable/start.html)